My Dental Journey

 -

-Current waiting list figures are estimated by the QLD Government to be 190,000, and this number grows every day.
+Current waiting list figures are estimated by the QLD Government to be 190,000 patients, and this number grows every day.

 -